 The colonial Dutch can be a tricky group to research.
 Not only are records about them some of the oldest in America, but there are cultural practices - for instance, Dutch naming patterns—that are different from those researchers may have encountered before.

 Fortunately, there is a large body of existing, thoroughly vetted research on many New York Dutch families, and there are many ways in which a researcher can leverage this work to make further discoveries.

 Whether you’re seeking an early immigrant’s country of origin, looking to prove your definitive link back to a colonial Dutch family, or just interested in exploring more about the earliest families of New York, it’s well worth exploring existing research on New York’s colonial Dutch families.

-As with many areas of family history research, one of the very first steps in approaching a New York Dutch research problem should be to determine what has already been compiled on the family in question and other associated families.
+As with many areas of family history research, one of the very first steps in approaching a New York Dutch research question should be to determine what has already been compiled on the family in question and other associated families.